 What you need to know about Krka National Park

-Krka National Park is the seventh of Croatia’s eight national parks, which was proclaimed as so in 1985.
-Located within Šibenik-Knin County, the park covers a total area of 109 square kilometers, featuring preserved ecosystems, unmatched natural value, flora (1022 plant species to be exact), fauna, and- of course, Croatia’s most famous waterfalls.
-And those waterfalls of Krka National Park are a phenomenon that took millions of years to create!
+Did you know that Krka National Park is the seventh of Croatia’s eight national parks, which was proclaimed as so in 1985?
+Located within Šibenik-Knin County, the park covers a total area of 109 square kilometers, featuring preserved ecosystems, unparalleled natural value, flora (1022 plant species to be exact), fauna, and of course, Croatia’s most popular waterfalls.
+But did you know that those famous waterfalls are a phenomenon that took millions of years to create?

-The strong current of the river (which cuts through the park and runs 72,5 kilometres long to be the 22nd longest in Croatia) slowly carved through the limestone hills and created a canyon 200m deep.
-Moss and algae then retained the limestone’s calcium carbonate, forming barriers and creating magical waterfalls that gracefully tip-toe their way deeper and deeper through the canyon.
+Namely, the strong current of the river (which cuts through the park and runs 72.5 kilometres long to make it the 22nd longest in Croatia) slowly carved its way through the limestone hills and created a canyon 200 meters deep.
+Moss and algae then retained the limestone’s calcium carbonate, forming barriers and creating magical waterfalls that gracefully glitter throughout the canyon.

-Krka National Park also has various cultural and historical monuments, medieval fortresses as well as working examples of flour and fulling mills, alongside displays of traditional costumes and agricultural implements.
+Krka National Park also has cultural and historical monuments, medieval fortresses, and working examples of flour and fulling mills, alongside displays of traditional costumes and agricultural implements.

 What to expect

-Since Krka National Park is just over an hour away from Split (90 kilometres), this is definitely one of the best day trips you could plan from Split.
+Since Krka National Park is just over an hour away from Split (90 kilometers), it is one of the best day trips you could plan.